Leonard Cheshire: Second meeting with Harris

-With the string of successes in low level marking Cochrane took Cheshire to see Harris to discuss their marking technique, request the use of Mosquito aircraft, and ask that 5 Group be allowed to mark for themselves against targets in Germany.
+With the string of successes in low-level marking Cochrane took Cheshire to see Harris to discuss their marking technique, request the use of Mosquito aircraft, and ask that 5 Group be allowed to mark for themselves against targets in Germany.
 Harris heard what they had to say, and though Cheshire's squadron had a good track record against lightly defended targets in France, it was likely going to be another story if they were to attempt such a technique against one of the heavily defended targets in Germany.
 There was a target in Germany that Harris felt he had yet to hit adequately: Munich.
 Said Harris "Mark me Munich and I will give you the Mosquitos.
 Miss Munich and you will lose the Mosquitos."
 They would be allowed four Mosquito aircraft on loan from PFF.
-Using these four and the rest of 617 in Lancasters as back up, they were to mark the rail yard at Munich for 5 Group, who were tasked with the yard's destruction.
+Using these four and the rest of 617 in Lancasters as back up, they were to mark the railway yard at Munich for 5 Group, who were tasked with the yard's destruction.

 Munich raid

 Though delighted with the opportunity, Harris had selected about the most difficult target for Cheshire to reach.
 It was a great distance to fly, and would be at the limit of the Mosquito's range.
-Their course had to be direct, with no flying around well defended targets.
+Their course had to be direct, with no flying around well-defended targets.
 Even so, they would be cutting it pretty thin.
 With the fuel range limit of the Mosquito they would have 3 minutes time over the target, and 15 minutes of fuel left when they got back.
 After he explained the mission to the four navigators who would be in the Mosquitos, there was general disbelief.
 The common belief was if they were lucky enough to survive the mission they would most likely be spending the rest of the war in a Luftwaffe prison camp.
-The Mosquitos moved forward to RAF Manston, the nearest airfield for the mission.
-On the night of 24/25 April, four Mosquitos of 617 set out to mark the Munich rail yard for 5 Group.
+The Mosquitos moved forward to RAF Manston in Kent, the nearest airfield for the mission.
+On the night of 24/25 April, four Mosquitos of 617 set out to mark the Munich railway yard for 5 Group.

 Cheshire and the three other Mosquitos caught up and got ahead of the Main Force heavies, arriving right on time at Zero minus 5 minutes.
-Pathfinder Force Lancasters were already above the rail yard, dropping their illumination flares over the target.
+Pathfinder Force Lancasters were already above the railway yard, dropping their illumination flares over the target.
 The target area was well lit, though there was intense flak over the target.
-Not pausing, Cheshire dove straight for his target building near the rail yard, dropping his marker at rooftop height.
+Not pausing, Cheshire dived straight for his target building near the railway yard, dropping his marker at rooftop height.
 He then made a slow, wide circle of the yard to evaluate the effect of the bombing.
-The heavy bombers came in, dropped their loads on the marker and the rail yard was destroyed.
+The heavy bombers came in, dropped their loads on the marker and the railway yard was destroyed.
 Their raid against Munich was successful, and all four Mosquitos made it back.
 True to his word, Harris allowed Cheshire to keep them.